 Nutrition Count: Low-Carb Gin & Tonic Cake vs. Regular Gin & Tonic Cake

-And as with so many of my low-carb swap recipes – and in line with the sugar-fat seesaw model that nutritionists talk about – you’re switching some of the carb content in the original for healthy fats in the low-carb version, hence the higher fat content in that version.
+And as with so many of my low-carb swap recipes – and in line with the sugar-fat seesaw model that nutritionists talk about – you’re switching some of the carb content in the original for healthy fats in the low-carb version.
+So that’s why the low-carb version has higher healthy fats.
+On a keto diet, that’s a good thing

 |Per 1/8th slice of a cake||Regular G&T cake*||Low-carb G&T Cake*|